Dave Kragthorpe

-Dave Kragthorpe (born May 1, 1933) is an American former football player and coach.
+Dave Kragthorpe (May 1, 1933 – August 23, 2026) was an American football player and coach.
 He was the head football coach at South Dakota State University in 1969, Idaho State University from 1980 to 1982, and Oregon State University from 1985 to 1990, compiling a career college football record of 41–69–2.

 Early life

 Kragthorpe attended Utah State University in Logan, where he excelled as a two-way tackle for the Aggies from 1951 to 1954.
 In addition, he was also on the baseball team.
 Despite all his athletic obligations, Kragthorpe graduated with double bachelor's degrees in physical education and recreation education in 1955.
-He played one season for the New York Giants as a guard, being taken 188th overall in the 1955 NFL draft.
+He played one season for the New York Giants as a guard, being taken 188th overall in the 16th round of the 1955 NFL draft.
 After spending two years in the United States Navy, he returned to Utah State and earned his master's degree in secondary education in 1963.